k-short/mniscence/README.md

 To start your Phoenix server:

   * Run `mix setup` to install and setup dependencies
   * Start Phoenix endpoint inside IEx with `iex --name mniscence@localhost -S mix phx.server`.
-Phoenix needs to be started with a node so that it is started on a distributed node.
+Phoenix needs to be started with a name so that it is started on a distributed node.

 Now you can visit [`localhost:4000`](http://localhost:4000) from your browser.